University of Colorado Colorado Springs

-The University of Colorado Colorado Springs (UCCS) is a public research university in Colorado Springs, Colorado.
+The University of Colorado Colorado Springs (UCCS) is a public research university in Colorado Springs, Colorado, United States.
 It is one of four campuses that make up the University of Colorado system.
-As of Fall 2023, UCCS had over 11,000 students, including more than 9,000 undergraduates and nearly 2,000 graduate students.
+As of fall 2023, UCCS had over 11,000 students, including more than 9,000 undergraduates and nearly 2,000 graduate students.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

 The campus history begins with the creation of Cragmor Sanatorium, which is now Main Hall.
 In 1902, William Jackson Palmer donated funds to build a sanatorium (a place for treatment, rehabilitation, and therapy for the chronically ill).
 The Cragmor Sanatorium opened in 1905 and was nicknamed the "Sun Palace" due to its sun-loving architecture.
 In the following decades, it developed a following among the cultural elite, and many of its patients were wealthy.
 However, they were hit hard by the Great Depression in the 1930s and Cragmor suffered from financial distress into the 1940s.
 It was briefly reinvigorated in the 1950s when a contract with the Bureau of Indian Affairs established Cragmor as a treatment center for Navajos with tuberculosis.
 About ten years later, the Navajo patients were transferred elsewhere.

 As early as 1945, the University of Colorado offered classes in the Colorado Springs area at various locations, mostly Colorado College.
 By the 1960s, however, a permanent campus was desired.

-On February 16, 1961, the Committee for the Expansion of the University of Colorado was formed.
-The co-chairmen were Joseph Petta and Ronald B Macintyre.
-Members included Angelo Christopher, Clint Cole, Albert Hesse, Don King, Don Kopis, Rosemary Macintyre, Dorothy Petta, Harrington Richardson, Joseph Reich, Robin Tibbets, Mike Valliant, Phyllis Warner, and John Whigham.
-(These Co-founders are all honored on a plaque in the lobby of the current campus site.)
-On March 4, 1961, they submitted a resolution to expand the extension of The University of Colorado to Colorado Springs.
+In 1961, the Committee for the Expansion of the University of Colorado was formed.
+They submitted a resolution to expand the extension of the university to Colorado Springs.
 Legislators were favorable.
-After several more years of local and state meetings in June 1964, the next phase of UCCS's development came about when Dr. George Dwire, the executive director of the Cragmor Sanatorium, began formal actions necessary to transfer the assets of the Cragmoor Corporation to the University of Colorado.
+After several more years of local and state meetings in June 1964, the next phase of UCCS's development came about when George Dwire, the executive director of the Cragmor Sanatorium, began formal actions necessary to transfer the assets of the Cragmoor Corporation to the University of Colorado.
 The solution came when George T. Dwire sold the Cragmor Sanatorium property for $1 to the state, which became the property of the University of Colorado in 1964.